[EUobserved] Did Merkel do a deal with Putin on Afghan refugees?

 The last thing Putin would want, politically speaking, would be to open a corridor for Afghan refugees to go through Russia en route to the EU, the Belarusian source said.

-"German [federal] elections are in September, so Russia would have a very small window of opportunity for such operations," the source noted, alluding to the threat that new arrivals of refugees might harm Merkel's party in the vote.
+"German [federal] elections are in September, so Russia would have a very small window of opportunity for such operations," the source noted, referring to the threat that new arrivals of refugees might harm Merkel's party in the vote.

 "Meanwhile, the [1980s-era] Afghanistan war is a bad memory for all Russians.
 Chechnya [a majority Muslim Russian region] and its terrorism have also left their mark.
 To play with all this before the parliamentary elections in Russia [in September]?
 Islamic refugees on Russian territory during tough elections?
 I'm not so sure," he said.